w1ll37/google-homepage/README.md

 # google_homepage
-A web responsive replica of the Google Search homepage.
+A web responsive replica of the Google Search homepage, using css flex and grid.